kartiktummawar/credit_card_transaction_analysis/README.md

 # Introduction
-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enablingg stakeholders to monitor and analyze credit card operations effectively
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively

 The dataset for the project can be accessed here : [dataset](/dataset/)